Letters From Swaziland

 Housing and food is also incredibly cheap.
 Beds – clean beds – are about 60 cents a night and food is about a dollar a day at the most.
 Of course the hotels don’t resemble Hilton’s but the owners are friendly poor people.
 There is a bit of dinginess about everything, toilets are usually grotesque places, and bathing facilities are generally non-existent.

-Restaurants have an interesting custom in these parts of inviting diners into the kitchen to look over the selection and make his choice.
-Again this is the lesser side street restaurant.
+Restaurants in these parts have an interesting custom of inviting diners into the kitchen to look over the selectiosn and make his chocse.
+Again this is the lesser-side-of-the-street restaurants.
 It all adds to the great amount of color and personality which are simply absent when one lives at a higher level where one has only contact with the employee and not the owner and manager.
-By the same manner those who travel at this level are always helpful and friendly.
+In the same manner those who travel at this level are always helpful and friendly.
 There’s no place for suspicion or snobbery at the bottom.

 Silifke, Turkey